grafana/tempo/docs/sources/tempo/traceql/_index.md

 ### Experimental structural

 These spanset operators look at the structure of a trace and the relationship between the spans.
-They are marked experimental because they are known to sometimes return false positives.
+These operators are marked experimental because sometimes return false positives.
-However, they can be very useful (see examples below).
+However, the operators can be very useful (see examples below).
 We encourage users to try them and give feedback.

 - `{condA} !>> {condB}` - The not-descendant operator (`!>>`) looks for spans matching `{condB}` that are not descendant spans of a parent matching `{condA}`